chee/solid-automerge/readme.md

 ### createDocumentProjection

-Get a fine-grained live view of a handle's document.
+get a fine-grained live view of a handle's document.
 It's subscribed to the handle's changes, and converts incoming automerge operations to solid store updates, providing fine-grained reactivity that's consistent across space and time.